-The earth today is home to more than 300,000 species of plants and more than one million species of animals.
+Earth today is home to more than 8 million different species.
+This number is constantly changing, however, as new species are discovered at an outstanding rate.
 Biologists called taxonomists have devised a carefully developed scheme to organize these myriad species.
-In the mid 1700s, Carolus Linnaeus, a Swedish physician and botanist, published several books in which he described thousands of plant and animal species.
-Linnaeus grouped the species according to their reproductive parts.
-Linnaeus developed the two-part binomial taxonomy system of categorizing organisms according to genus and species.
+In the mid-1700s, Carolus Linnaeus, a Swedish physician and botanist, published several books in which he described thousands of plant and animal species.
+Linnaeus grouped the species according to their reproductive parts and developed the two-part binomial taxonomy system of categorizing organisms according to genus and species.
 Linnaeus’s work remains valid.
 It has been combined with the work of Charles Darwin in the field of evolution to form the foundation of modern taxonomy.
 Darwin’s theory of evolution states that all modern species are derived from earlier species and that all organisms, past and present, share a common ancestry.
 Darwin’s theory of evolution, which has become a unifying theme in biology, is the organizing principle of modern taxonomy.

-All organisms in the living world are classified and named according to an international system of criteria that dates to the early part of this century.
+All organisms in the living world are classified and named according to an international system of criteria that dates to the early part of the twentieth century.
 The rules of classification establish a procedure to be followed when a new species is identified and named.
 (The rules of classification apply only to formal scientific names, not to common names.)

 The generally accepted criterion for defining a species is that organisms of the same species interbreed under natural conditions to yield fertile offspring.
 Individuals of different species normally do not mate.
-If they are forced to mate, the mating is either unsuccessful or the offspring are sterile.
+If they are forced to mate, either the mating is unsuccessful or the offspring are sterile.
 For example, a horse (Equus caballus) can be mated to a donkey (Equus assinus), and the result will be a mule.
 However, mules are sterile and cannot reproduce.
 Thus, the horse and donkey are classified as different species.
-A quarterhorse and a thoroughbred can mate and produce a fertile offspring.
+A quarter horse and a thoroughbred can mate and produce a fertile offspring.
 Therefore, both are classified as the same species: Equus caballus.